Do The Writing Course

 The answer to these questions is simple.

 ‘What if I do it and I am bad?’
 Of course you won’t be amazing at the start.
 You have to learn, practice, develop and exercise the creative muscle that has atrophied for years.
 When we first learn to walk we also suck.
+Accept you will not be amazing from the first word and take the pressure off.

 ‘Should I really spend this money on a course?
 I can use it to go towards a home one day?’
 The big thing with doing something creative often comes down to finances.
 Art is hard to make money from.
 It’s not impossible, but it’s hard.
 But would you rather be on your death bed looking back and think: